Category: Birdwatching

 American Falls Birding Festival

-The Bird Festival provides bird watchers the opportunity to view a wide variety of birds normally seen in Southeastern Idaho.
+Each Spring the Bird Festival provides bird watchers the opportunity to view a wide variety of birds normally seen in Southeastern Idaho.
 Field trips to Massacre State Park and the American Falls Reservoir provide a great place for bird watching.
 The date is timed to overlap wintering birds and the beginning of spring migration.
+Find this year’s date.

 Southeast Idaho Birding Sites